 Australian Space Architecture Challenge

-Andy Thomas Centre for Space Resources (ATCSR) brings you the first Australian Space Architecture Challenge!
+The Andy Thomas Centre for Space Resources (ATCSR) hosted the first Australian Space Architecture Challenge.

-This competition is not limited to architects; it is a call to all those who dream about human presence in deep space.
-You are encouraged to play at the boundaries of reality and imagination, and contribute your vision to the future of human habitation on the Moon in the year 2069.
+This competition was not limited to architects; it called out to all those who dreamed of human presence in deep space.
+Participants were encouraged to explore the boundaries of reality and imagination, contributing their visions for the future of human habitation on the Moon in the year 2069.

-The 2024 challenge is open to Next-Gen visionaries (Students & Graduates) and is free to enter.
-There is $6000 in cash and many other prizes to be won.
-Plus, the winning entries will be featured at the International Astronautical Congress (IAC) in Milan, Italy.
+The 2024 challenge was open to Next-Gen visionaries (students and graduates) and was free to enter.
+There was $6,000 in cash and many other prizes to be won.
+Additionally, the winning entries were featured at the International Astronautical Congress (IAC) in Milan, Italy.

 Registrations for the 2024 Australian Space Architecture Challenge are now closed.
 Please select from the options below to learn more about the competition and outcomes for this year.